rotkonetworks/w3registrar/README.md

 Lightweight Substrate registrar microservice that automates identity verification.
-It listens for `JudgementRequested` events, manages verification tokens in Redis, and issues final on-chain judgements once all fields (email, Matrix, Discord, etc.) are confirmed.
+It listens for `JudgementRequested` events, manages verification tokens in Redis, indexes identity data in PostgreSQL, and issues final on-chain judgements once all fields (email, Matrix, Discord, GitHub, PGP, etc.) are confirmed.

 ---